AIDay831/AIDay.831/AIDay.Ideas_EN.md

 ### What is AIDay Doing ?

 > <strong>Social Good</strong><br/>
-To popularize AI scientific knowledge , Practice AI Public Welfare ;<br/>
+To popularize AI scientific knowledge , AI Practice for Public Welfare ;<br/>
 To jointly promote the balance of AI technological achievements.

 > <strong>AI Ecosystem</strong><br/>